-In the spring of 2019, a team at the Philipps University Marburg in Germany were applying for a Phase II EU Horizon 2020 grant fund the commercialization of an experimental treatment for chronic pain.
+In the spring of 2019, a team at the Philipps University Marburg in Germany was applying for a Phase II EU Horizon 2020 grant fund the commercialization of an experimental treatment for chronic pain.
 Since over 50 million Americans and 100 million Europeans suffer from chronic pain (pain that lasts or recurs for more than three months), there was a clear market for the new treatment.

 I came to Marburg for 3 months to convert a complex research-oriented procedure into usable solution for pain specialists in the real world.
 To accomplish this, I worked with a team consisting of Dr. Thieme (pain expert), a businessman, and a hardware engineer.
 The project involved understanding the current process through observations and interviews, outlining a simplified flow based on research, and designing prototypes to bring the flows to life.

 First, I observed Dr. Thieme run a stimulation treatment session (in German) with a patient to familiarize myself with the current process.
 Second, I interviewed Dr. Thieme to get a deeper understanding of what I had observed.